 4.7.3 Other responsibilities of the Company Secretary shall include:

-- ensuring that Board procedures (especially those enshrined in the Company’s Articles of Association) and applicable rules are observed;
+- ensuring that Board procedures (especially those enshrined in the Company’s Constitution) and applicable rules are observed;

 - maintaining records of the Board and ensure effective management of the organisation records;